kubernetes/publishing-bot/README.md

 # Kubernetes Publishing Bot

-## THIS IS AN INTIAL PORT FROM http://github.com/kubernetes/test-infra TO THE NEW REPO.
-IT'S UNTESTED.

 ## Overview

 The publishing bot publishes the code in `k8s.io/kubernetes/staging` to their own repositories.
 It guarantees that the master branches of the published repositories are compatible, i.e., if a user `go get` a published repository in a clean GOPATH, the repo is guaranteed to work.

 It pulls the latest k8s.io/kubernetes changes and runs `git filter-branch` to distill the commits that affect a staging repo.
 Then it cherry-picks merged PRs with their feature branch commits to the target repo.
 It records the SHA1 of the last cherrypicked commits in `Kubernetes-sha: <sha>` lines in the commit messages.

 The robot is also responsible to update the `Godeps/Godeps.json` and the `vendor/` directory for the target repos.

 ## Playbook